juev/terminal-pomodoro/README.md

 ##Using

-To use this program you want installed in the system [rbenv](https://github.com/sstephenson/rbenv).
-Otherwise, before you run to change the first line:
+I recommend using [rbenv](https://github.com/sstephenson/rbenv) with this program.
+If you don't want to use rbenv, you have to change the first line in `pomodoro.rb`:

 *before*